How to Assess your Manufacturing Risk – with FMEA

 FMEA – How it all works

-Participants might include representatives from engineering, manufacturing, testing, quality and operations – all with a different angle on the project.
+Participants might include representatives from marketing, engineering, manufacturing, testing, quality and operations – all with a different angle on the project.

 Time can be managed effectively by a coordinator who needs to establish some standards and guidelines for the FMEA process.